 five-year window to complete them.

 Proposition A contains 21 drainage-related projects across the city.
-For a full list, click here. .
+For a full list of projects, click here. .